imfing/hextra/AI_guidance.md

-# CLAUDE.md
+# AI_rules.md

-This file provides guidance to [Claude Code](claude.ai/code) when working with code in this repository.
+This file provides guidance to [Cursor] when working with code in this repository.

 ## Project Overview